 Question, rewrite, revise, start again.
 This is the voyage into mystery and possibility, and, if we’re bold, it’s a courageous straight-on sailing into uncharted waters.
 It’s the timeless trek of personal mythology, a singular road that embraces life’s darkest times as the soul boldly moves toward her own great, radiant light.

-It’s the journey into freedom and beauty.
+It’s the passage into beauty and freedom.

 Harvard conferred Dean’s Honors on my graduate work.

 I’ve lived in rural Maine for the past five years — cooking vegan, gardening organic, painting abstract expressions, photographing nature, meditating, learning about life, writing prose and poems, and unearthing a memoir.